GreyRook/code-with-style/docs/review/index.md

 *Despite these limitations, we aim to pick the best reviewer.*
 *TBD: process of code owners and picking the best reviewer.*

+### Assigning Reviewers {#assigning_reviewers}

+Assigning reviewers to your merge requests makes it easy to delegate responsibilities.

+There are two different responsibilities when working with assignments:
+- **Assignee**: The person which is currently expected to work on, or review the merge request
+- **Reviewer**: The person best suited and responsible to review the merge request

+Merge requests can be in one of the following situations:
+- *Reviewer* not assigned: The creator of the merge request is unsure who is the best fit for a review, reviewers can assign themselves to claim the responsibility
+- *Assignee* not assigned: Someone forgot to assign the *Assignee*, the *Assignee* must **always** be set
+- *Reviewer* assigned, but *Assignee* is not the reviewer: The merge request needs work from the assigned person before the next review
+- *Assignee* is **Bot-Marge**: Merge request was reviewed, approved and is ready for automatic merge

 ### In-Person Reviews {#in_person}

 If you pair-programmed a piece of code with somebody who was qualified to do a